top of page

 While your dentist can diagnose gum disease, if the following signs of gum disease occur between dental appointments, you should contact your dental clinic:

-Gum disease, also called periodontitis, can cause the gums to break down and separate from the teeth.
+Gum disease, also known as periodontitis, can cause the gums to break down and detach from the teeth.
 If left unchecked, the point where the teeth attach to the jawbone can also weaken.
 Over time, periodontal disease can lead to gum recession, bone loss, and ultimately, tooth loss.

 At Dr. Crapo & Associates, we use a special probe to examine your gums and diagnose periodontal disease during regular dental exams.
 Our dentists can also use dental radiographs to determine the state of your bones and the areas where your teeth connect to your gums.

 At Dr. Crapo & Associates, we offer comprehensive, personalized treatment options for gum disease, tailored to the severity of your condition.
-For early stages like gingivitis, treatments include professional dental cleanings and improved oral hygiene routines to reverse inflammation and prevent progression.
+For early stages, such as gingivitis, treatments include professional dental cleanings and improved oral hygiene routines to reverse inflammation and prevent its progression.
 For more advanced cases of periodontitis, our skilled dentists in Victoria may recommend scaling and root planning to remove plaque and tartar below the gum line.
 In severe situations, surgical interventions may be necessary to restore gum health and prevent further damage.

 What Is Periodontal Surgery?

-Periodontal surgery is a dental procedure that works to restore the look and function of teeth, gums and damaged bone due to severe gum disease.
+Periodontal surgery is a dental procedure that restores the appearance and function of teeth, gums, and damaged bone caused by severe gum disease.
 The primary goal of periodontal surgery is to stop the progression of the disease and prevent further damage to the gums and bone.
 Our skilled dentists will guide you through this process.

 When Is Periodontal Surgery Needed?